mend/renovate-ce-ee/docs/gitlab.md

 #### Bot Account creation

-It is strongly recommended that you use a dedicated "bot account" for Renovate.
-Apart from reducing the chance of conflicts, it is better for teams if the actions they see from Renovate are clearly marked as coming from a bot account and not from a team mate, which could be confusing at times. e.g. did the bot automerge that PR, or did a human do it manually?
+You should use a dedicated "bot account" for Renovate.
+Apart from reducing the chance of conflicts, it is better for teams if the actions they see from Renovate are clearly marked as coming from a known bot account and not from a team mate's account, which could be confusing at times. e.g. did the bot automerge that PR, or did a human do it manually?

 If you are running your own instance of GitLab, it's suggested to name the account "Renovate Bot" with username "renovate-bot".
 Create this account and then create a Personal Access Token for it with read/write access permissions.

 #### Bot Server setup

 The server setup for Renovate Pro for GitLab is essentially the same as for GitHub Enterprise, so you can look at those examples.
-Essentially you need a low-mid sized server with Docker capabilities.
+Renovate Pro needs only a low-mid range server with Docker capabilities (e.g. 1 VCPU with 3.75GB of RAM).

 ## Configuration